google-research/scenic/scenic/projects/token_learner/README.md

 ==
 ![TokenLearner](data/tokenlearner.gif)

-TokenLearner is a learable module to be placed within Transformer archituctures for images and videos.
+TokenLearner is a learnable module to be placed within Transformer architectures for images and videos.
 Once placed, it significantly reduces the number of tokens for all subsequent layers, thereby reducing the overall computation.
 It simultaneously increases accuracy of the models by making the tokens dynamic